ACRF-Image-X-Institute/Motion-Included-Dose-Recon-on-Pinnacle-TPS/README.md

 # Motion included dose recon on Pinnacle TPS

 ## Purpose
-To compare dose distributions with and without LARK tracking for Pinnacle Treatment Planning System
+To compare dose distributions with and without intrafraction tumour motion tracking for Pinnacle Treatment Planning System

 ## Method
 - Generate motion data a fucntion of gantry angle.